 According to some studies, a dirty condenser coil can increase your AC’s energy consumption by as much as 30%.
 Keeping your condenser coils clean helps your AC run better, uses less energy, and can even make the unit last longer.
 The best way to prevent this expensive inefficiency is through service maintenance programs that keep your coils clean and your system running smoothly.

-How Dirty Condenser Coils Increase Your Electric Bill
+Are Dirty Coils Driving Up Your Electric Bill?

 It’s easy to overlook the outdoor part of your air conditioning system, but those condenser coils are directly tied to your monthly electric bill.
 When they get dirty, your AC has to work much harder to keep your home cool, and that extra effort shows up as a higher energy bill.
 Let’s look at exactly how a little bit of grime can have such a big impact on your wallet.